-Istituto Marangoni would prefer that on most occasions students be identified when giving constructive feedback on the course and teaching methods.
-There might be occasions when it is not appropriate and Istituto Marangoni recognizes this exception.
-In these instances, programme teams and central support services will ensure that anonymity and confidentiality is respected.
-In order to 'close the feedback loop' and to communicate any improvements resulting from student participation at least once every academic year, programme teams relate back to students the actions taken in response to student views.
-Students will be asked to respond to a series of questions, for example, if they were clear about what they were meant to be learning on the unit, if the teaching had helped them learn effectively and if they have developed new or existing skills.
-The data will be analysed and the Programme Leader will be required to comment on:
+It would be desirable that students provide details of their identity when giving constructive feedback on the course and teaching methods.
+There might be occasions when that is not appropriate and Istituto Marangoni recognises such exceptions.
+In these instances, the programme teams and central support services will ensure that anonymity and confidentiality are respected.
+In order to 'close the feedback loop' and to communicate any improvements resulting from participants attedance, at least once in the academic year, programme teams relate back to participants the actions taken in response to their views.
+Participants will be asked to answer to a series of questions, for example, if it was clear what they were meant to be learning on the course, if the teaching had helped them learn effectively and if they have developed new skills or improved the existing ones.
+The data will be analysed and the Director of Education will be required to comment on: